bruce-hill/tomo/docs/serialization.md

 The deserialized version of the data correctly preserves the cycle (`roundtrip.next.next == roundtrip`).
 The representation is also very compact: only 9 bytes for the whole thing!

+## Unserializable Types

+Unfortunately, not all types can be easily serialized.
+In particular, `Thread`s, types, and functions cannot be serialized because their data contents cannot be easily converted to portable byte arrays.
+All other datatypes _can_ be serialized.